gsoft-inc/wl-chromado/docs/getting-started.md

     include:
       - main

-# Run Chromatic on every pull request targeting the "main" branch as destination.
+# Run Chromatic on every pull request targeting the "main" branch as destination
+# that is ready for review (not a draft).
 pr:
   branches:
     include:
       - main
+  drafts: false

 steps:
   # Chromatic needs the full Git history to compare the baselines.